Blood and Marrow Transplant and Cellular Therapy

 Our blood and marrow transplant team uses a holistic approach to providing transplant care to our patients, paying attention to both the physical and psychosocial aspects of care.
 The transplant team works closely with the patient’s own primary oncology team to select the best transplant regimen, performs meticulous donor searches to identify the most suitable donor and conducts extensive educational activities with the family to familiarize them with the transplant process.

-An integrated team of clinicians, nurses, child life specialists, physical therapists, social workers and psychologists work intimately with each patient and family to manage acute medical issues and alleviate anxiety and discomfort.
+An integrated team of clinicians, nurses, child life specialists, physical therapists, social workers, psychologists and expressive arts therapists work closely with each patient and family to manage acute medical issues and alleviate anxiety and discomfort.
 Usually, by the end of the transplant process, the team and the patient’s family will have become close partners working together to provide seamless care.
+Even though stem cell transplantation is a complex procedure that can have some serious side effects, patients are closely monitored, and the most up-to-date supportive care is provided.

 Blood and Marrow Transplant Team